 How we can help

-If you are starting, or have recently started a business in the London area we, at Tish Press & Company, will be happy to discuss your plans and the most appropriate business structure with you.
+If you are starting, or have recently started a business in the Shenfield area we, at Tish Press & Company, will be happy to discuss your plans and the most appropriate business structure with you.
 The most appropriate structure will depend on a number of factors including consideration of taxation implications, the legal entity, ownership and liability.